piguy79/GalCon/README.md

 __Advancement__
 * Should be a well thought-out advancement strategy.
 * Every victory earns you XP.
 You get more XP from beating higher ranked opponents.
+* Capturing unique planets in a game earns you xp.
 * Get enough XP to unlock a new level, which adds a new technique/element to the game.
 * When you play against another player, the game will be played at the min level of all players.
 * Players can pay to unlock levels if they choose.
 Maybe don't allow people to buy into the upper-most levels?